aishu19-dotcom/Continental-Food-Recipe/README.md

-# My-First-Website

- #### This website contains recipes of various continental dishes.
-Built with HTML and CSS.
+ #### A simple and elegant website featuring a curated collection of continental food recipes.
+This is my first website built using HTML and CSS.